Corzah97/Uni-Project-9-2-23/README.md

 ## Work Completed

-Added am descriptive website title
+Added a descriptive website title

 Refactored select DIV elements to make use of HTML semantic elements